timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 RRDP snapshot or fall back to rsync-based synchronisation - both of which are resource-intensive operations.

-If possible, it is RECOMMENDED that a CDN is used to serve the RRDP content.
+If possible, it is recommended that a CDN is used to serve the RRDP content.
-Special care MUST be taken to ensure that the notification file is not cached for longer than 1 minute unless the backend RRDP server is unavailable, in which case it is RECOMMENDED that operators permit that stale files are served (see [@!RFC9111, section 4.2.4]).
+Special care must be taken to ensure that the notification file is not cached for longer than 1 minute unless the backend RRDP server is unavailable, in which case it is recommended that operators permit that stale files are served (see [@!RFC9111, section 4.2.4]).

 Some CDN services might cache HTTP 404 (Not Found) responses for resources not found on the backend server.
-Because of this, Publication Engines SHOULD use randomised unpredictable paths for snapshot and delta files, to avoid the intermediate CDN caching such HTTP 404 (Not Found) responses hampering future updates.
+Because of this, Publication Engines should use randomised unpredictable paths for snapshot and delta files, to avoid the intermediate CDN caching such HTTP 404 (Not Found) responses hampering future updates.
 Alternatively, the Publication Engine operator can instruct the CDN to purge cached information for the paths on which